-At the heart of the development are three principal squares, each with its own distinctive character designed to reflect the mood and anticipated usage of each space as drawn from their surroundings.
-The squares form part of a series of city squares which link through to Brindleyplace from the centre of Birmingham.
+There are three principal squares, each with its own distinctive character, designed to reflect the mood and anticipated usage of each space, as drawn from their surroundings.
+The squares form part of a series of city squares linking through to Brindleyplace from the centre of Birmingham.

 The development was completed in 2010 and has established itself as a vibrant new quarter for Birmingham.
 The design incorporates major pieces of sculpture by Miles Davies and Paul de Monchaux as well as accommodating temporary exhibitions in conjunction with the Ikon Gallery.